-Table 3.
-Time delay averaged over 1,000 frames and standard deviation σ for each live stream operation, while recording with a resolution of 480 p.
+(b) Time delay averaged over 1,000 frames and standard deviation $\sigma$ of each operation, while recording at a resolution of 480 p.

-5 Discussion
+5 DISCUSSION

-In the following, we discuss potential optimizations for improving the performance of CaCTUs, practical considerations for deploying it as a commercial system, and extensions of our approach to other devices.
+In the following, we discuss potential optimizations for improving the performance of CaCTUs and practical considerations for deploying it as a commercial system.